Last updated on September 28, 2023

 What Are Synthetic Gemstones?

 Synthetic gemstones, also referred to as lab-grown, lab-made, man-made, created, cultured or cultivated gemstones, are stones made in laboratories.
-They are identical to their natural counterparts in the crystal structure, chemical composition, appearance and physical properties.
+They are identical to their natural counterparts in their crystal structure, chemical composition, appearance and physical properties.
 The difference between natural and synthetic gemstones is that the latter is grown with human aid under controlled environments and commands lower prices because of their wide availability.

 There are various methods of creating synthetic gemstones such as flame fusion, crystal pulling, flux growth and hydrothermal growth.
 Some of them are relatively inexpensive, others are costly, but all mimic nature with the presence of necessary chemicals, minerals, temperature and pressure to grow cultivated gemstones.

 Due to their growth within a controlled environment, synthetic gemstones usually have fewer inclusions and whiter or more vivid colours than natural gems.
 However, depending on the growth process, lab-created stones may have the same inclusions and flaws found in natural stones, making them very difficult to distinguish from their natural counterparts.

 It is worth mentioning that in the United States, it is required by law that any gemstone produced in a laboratory be described in a way that leaves no doubt that the gem was not produced naturally.
 However, the term “synthetic” is rarely marketed because many buyers associate it with “not real” or “fake”.